Today we honor the height of the sun. It is a day to celebrate growth, abundance, fertility and manifestation.

 St. John's Wort

-Use your harvested plants to make a body oil for a lovely winter's day when you need a bit of sunshine.
+Use your harvested plants to make ritual body oil for a distant winter's day when you need a bit of warmth and sunshine.

 M A K E